 Probably not.
 And he sacked Roberto Di Matteo for Chelsea’s defensive-minded style of play just months after the Italian delivered him the Champions League in 2012.

 Mourinho has said this season that he accepts the owner’s wishes and understands the style of football Abramovich wants to see having signed small, quick and technical players such as Eden Hazard, Oscar and Willian.

-Just as Atletico plays in Simeone’s image, so does Chelsea with Mourinho.
-The Blues are organised defensively, know their tactical roles to the last detail and work hard on set-pieces and counterattacks.
+Just as Atletico play in Simeone’s image, so do Chelsea with Mourinho.
+They are organised defensively, know their tactical roles to the last detail and work hard on set-pieces and counter-attacks.